 - Supply Chain – You can do everything right and it happens, you run out of inventory and you can’t fulfill customer orders.
+Supply chain management will always play a big role in this.
 When product demand spikes and depletes your inventory, you need to have the ability to replenish that inventory fast.

 How To Win At Order Fulfillment

-It can be tough getting your order fulfillment dialed in.
-Here’s a few key facts that will help you.
+It can be tough getting your order fulfillment dialed in and everything working as it should be.